kubernetes/ingress-nginx/controllers/nginx/configuration.md

 ### Custom NGINX upstream checks

 NGINX exposes some flags in the [upstream configuration](http://nginx.org/en/docs/http/ngx_http_upstream_module.html#upstream) that enables the configuration of each server in the upstream.
 The ingress controller allows custom `max_fails` and `fail_timeout` parameters in a global context using `upstream-max-fails` or `upstream-fail-timeout` in the NGINX config map or in a particular Ingress rule.
-By default this values are 0.
+It defaults to 0.
 This means NGINX will respect the `readinessProbe`, if is defined.
 If there is no probe, NGINX will not mark a server inside an upstream down.

 **With the default values NGINX will not health check your backends, and whenever the endpoints controller notices a readiness probe failure that pod's ip will be removed from the list of endpoints, causing nginx to also remove it from the upstreams.**